moveeleven-data/ledgerline/seeds/z_README.md

 1. **Seeds** are loaded into the warehouse as static tables via `dbt seed`.
 2. **Sources** resolve runtime inputs.
-   - In dev/CI, seeds act as the `_seeds` schema.
+- In dev and CI, seeds land in <target.schema>_seeds and sources read from that schema.
-   - In prod, sources point to raw ingestion schemas.
+- In prod, sources read the raw ingestion schema and seeds are disabled.
 3. **Staging** normalizes inputs before history.
    - In dev, staging queries seeds.
    - In prod, staging queries live ingestion tables.